CLASSIFICATION OF ASSETS

 If the deceased died without leaving a will then the process is more complicated.
 Firstly, it needs to be determined who is entitled to take out the letters of administration; that is, who is the deceased's "principal heir".

-- If the deceased dies leaving a spouse, then the spouse is the principal heir;
+- If the deceased dies leaving a spouse/ civil partner, then the spouse/civil partner is the principal heir;

-- If the person dies without leaving a spouse but leaves children then the eldest son is the principal heir; or the eldest daughter (if no sons);
+- If the person dies without leaving a spouse or civil partner but leaves children then the eldest son is the principal heir; or the eldest daughter (if no sons);

-- If the deceased dies without leaving a spouse or children then their oldest male sibling is the principal heir.
+- If the deceased dies without leaving a spouse/civil partner or children then their oldest male sibling is the principal heir.

 It is the principal heir who takes on the role of administrator.
 Should that person not wish to act then they will have to renounce their entitlement and the next in line will be entitled to take out the grant.
 In these circumstances when attending on the Probate Registrar to swear the oath of office of administrator, the administrator will have to provide an affidavit (sworn by an independent individual) setting out the family circumstances of the deceased and showing who is entitled to take out the grant.
 Subject to the Probate Registrar being satisfied by that evidence, the grant will issue between five to seven working days after the appointment.
 Stamp duty will also be chargeable as set out above.